*Updated June 2020*

 Slovenian wine, just like the country itself, is massively underrated.

-Slovenia is a tranquil, outdoorsy and fun European destination for a city break or longer holiday.
-I hope you now see that Slovenia is totally worth visiting!
+Slovenia is a tranquil, outdoorsy and fun European destination for a weekend city break or longer holiday.
+I hope you now see that Slovenia has lots to offer and is totally worth visiting!

 Organised your visa?
 Don’t forget to check the entry requirements for the passport you are travelling with.